Out of all the microphones available, dynamic microphones are considered the best for vocals.

 The included pop filter effectively reduces plosives and breath sounds, even when you’re speaking close to the mic, leaving your finished audio sounding sharp.

-- Has a 50Hz – 20KHz frequency range that is ideal for picking up a variety of vocal tones
+- It has a 50Hz – 20KHz frequency range that is ideal for picking up a variety of vocal tones

 - The cardioid pickup pattern concentrates directly on your vocals and blocks out background noise